Manny Hoffman: Early life and career

 Hoffman was born in Chicago, Illinois and graduated from Hirsch High School.
 He went to Northwestern University, Purdue University and to Midwest Broadcasting School.
 He served in the United States Air Force Reserves from 1954 to 1962.
 He lived in Homewood, Illinois with his wife and family and was involved with the insurance business.
-Hoffman served as mayor of Homewood, Illinois from 1985 to 1991 and was a Republican.
-Hoffman served in the Illinois House of Representatives in 1991 and 1992.
-Hoffman died in Sarasota, Florida.
+In 1985, Hoffman was elected mayor of Homewood to succeed Robert P. Goodley who retired from the position.
+Hoffman served as mayor of Homewood, Illinois from 1985 to 1991.
+When Hoffman stepped down as mayor in 1991, then-trustee John Doody was appointed to the position.